MDDUS is a mutual defence organisation working to support and protect healthcare professionals throughout their career.

 We have a varied supply chain that extends to a range of goods, works and services – for example, office equipment and supplies, promotional items, ICT and telecommunications, utilities, cleaning, catering and travel services, training and consultancy services and professional services (legal, audit and investment management).

-Our Procurement and Contract Management Policy has allowed us to adopt a pro-active approach to due diligence of our suppliers.
-In particular, modern slavery assurances or statements are now encouraged or required, in advance, in relation to procurement activity meeting set thresholds.
-Records to demonstrate compliance with the Policy must be retained.
-Audits will be completed from time to time.
+Our procurement policy has enabled us to adopt a more pro-active approach to due diligence of our suppliers.
+In particular, modern slavery assurances or statements are now encouraged or required for procurement activity that meets set thresholds.
+Records to demonstrate compliance with the policy must be retained.
+A review of compliance with the policy was completed at the end of 2023 and its recommendations were implemented during 2024.

 If we were to identify a supplier of potential or actual concern, we would work with them to take remedial action or, if more appropriate, to take steps to remove them from our supply chain.
 We would also report our concerns to relevant authorities.
 There have been no instances to date where such action has been needed.